Trees and shrubs

 As a property owner, you’re responsible for keeping trees and shrubs under control so pedestrians are safe and drivers can see clearly.

-Trees must trimmed to a height of three metres above the ground and, at least, vertically in line with the property boundary.
+Trees must be trimmed to provide clearance up to a height of three metres above any part of the road used by pedestrians and, at least, vertically in line with the property boundary.
 Shrubs must not protrude beyond your fence line or encroach onto the footpath.

 You’re responsible for pruning overhanging vegetation.
 Once you've done this you can book our bundled branch collection service.